CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/NetQ-Configuration-Management/Application-Management.md

 You cannot edit a user's email address, because this is the identifier the system uses for authentication.
 If you need to change an email address, you must create a new one for this user.
-Refer to [Add a New User Account](#add-new-user-account).
+Refer to {{<link title="#Add New User Account" text="Add New User Account">}}.
 You should delete the incorrect user account.
 Select the user account, and click **Delete** in the Edit menu.

 ### Export a List of User Accounts